-Commission staff continue to develop and publish data in the form of dashboards so the data are transparent and easily accessible.
-The 2018-19 Title II dashboards are available on the Commission's Title II web page.
+Commission staff continue to develop and publish data in the form of dashboards to make the data transparent and easily accessible to the general public.
+The 2019-20 Title II dashboards are available on the Commission's Title II web page.

-Statewide Data Groups
+Statewide Data Collaboration